DOWNLOAD APP

 Hermès Birkin Size Guide: 25 vs 30 vs 35 vs 40 – Which Fits Your Lifestyle?

-Find Your Perfect Match Based on Lifestyle, Proportions & What You Actually Carry
+Hermès Birkin Size Guide: Find Your Perfect Match Based on Lifestyle, Proportions & What You Actually Carry

 Hermès stands tall as a hallmark of hedonism, a certificate of class, and an eternal love story of luxury.
 If you are carrying a Hermès bag, you don’t need to shout out your bank balance or your social status.
 You are ‘hence proven’ as an elite.
-And if it’s a Birkin, your future generations will never stop thanking you for making them members of the coveted Birkin-owners group worldwide.
+And if it’s a Birkin, your future generations will never stop thanking you for making them members of the coveted group of Birkin owners worldwide.

 Hermès Gris Neve Togo Leather Palladium Finish Birkin 25 Bag